 Yields: 800 g of ghee

 - When the crackling noise of boiling butter quiets down, with only a trace of air bubbles on the surface, and the butter becomes golden colored to the bottom of the pan, it is done.
 By now the foam will thicken and settle to the bottom of the pan as visible sediment.
-These whitish curds forming the sediment should be lightly tan in color, but not brownish since that signifies burned ghee.
+These whitish curds forming the sediment should be lightly tan in color, but not black since that signifies burned ghee.

 - Turn the heat off and allow the ghee to cool for 5 minutes.
-Skim off any foam left on the top and immediately pour the ghee through a fine sieve into a clean glass jar, making sure that the sediment remains on the bottom of the pan.
+Skim off any foam left on the top and pour the ghee through a fine sieve into a clean glass jar, making sure that the sediment remains on the bottom of the pan.
 Discard the curds.